Nivdc/godot-miniyaml/doc/BEFORE_YOU_START.md

     ```yaml
     date: '2002-12-14'
     ```
-    Because godot does not provide a type to represent timestamps, timestamps can only be parsed as strings.
+    Because Godot does not provide a type to represent timestamps, timestamps can only be parsed as strings.
     However, during the output process, the `Serializer` will find a string that conforms to the timestamp format.
     In order to prevent this string from being "mistakenly identified" as a timestamp, it will actively mark this distinction.